simeononsecurity/simeononsecurity.ch/content/articles/field-deployable-connectivity-and-data-security-for-edge-nodes/index.en.md

 *A flat network is a convenience during a rushed setup and a liability for the rest of the deployment.* The extra ten minutes spent configuring VLANs at setup pays for itself the first time an untrusted device connects to the case.
 For the underlying concepts, see our [Networking Basics guide to subnets and VLANs](/articles/networking-basics-what-are-subnets-and-vlans/).

+## Centralized Logging From a Disconnected Node

+**Logs sitting only on a device getting lost, seized, or wiped tell you nothing after the fact.** A field node needs a logging strategy surviving the node itself failing.

+- **Forward logs continuously over the VPN tunnel to a central log server** whenever connectivity is up, so an incident investigation has more to work with than whatever survived on the local disk.
+- **Buffer logs locally with a store-and-forward queue** for the gaps when the uplink drops, and flush the queue automatically once the tunnel reconnects.
+- **Keep enough local retention to cover the longest expected connectivity gap**, since a queue with no local buffer loses everything generated while offline.

+*A node with connectivity nine days out of ten still needs a plan for the tenth day.* Store-and-forward logging is what keeps the tenth day from becoming a blind spot in the incident record.

+## ECC Memory for Data Integrity in the Field

+**Vibration, heat, and the electrical noise of an unfamiliar power source all raise the odds of a bit flip in memory**, and a silent bit flip corrupts data with no error message to warn you.

+- **ECC (error-correcting code) RAM detects and corrects single-bit memory errors automatically**, catching exactly the kind of transient fault a field environment is more likely to trigger than a climate-controlled server room.
+- **Server-class thin clients and small-form-factor systems often support ECC memory even when marketed for desktop use**, so check the board's specification sheet rather than assuming ECC is server-only.
+- **Pair ECC memory with the encryption and integrity practices in this section**, since encryption protects data from an attacker but does nothing to catch a hardware-level bit flip corrupting the same data silently.

+Our [deep dive on ECC memory and data corruption](/articles/the-role-of-ecc-memory-in-mitigating-data-corruption/) covers the underlying error-correction mechanics in more depth than this series needs, but the core point stands: *a field deployment is exactly the environment ECC memory was designed to protect.*

 ## Encrypting Data at Rest

 A field case is a box, and boxes get lost, stolen, or seized. **Full-disk encryption on every drive in the case is the baseline, not an advanced option.**